AdobeDocs/campaign-standard.en/help/rn/using/early-release-notes.md

 <tbody>
 <tr>
 <td>
-<p>The integration with Adobe Experience Manager has been improved: you can now import multilingual content more easily from Adobe Experience Manager.
-Adobe Campaign Standard now automatically detects language variants from Adobe Experience Manager content and allows for bulk variant import and creation, significantly simplifying the number of steps that a practitioner needs to go through to create a multilingual campaign based on Adobe Experience Manager content.
+<p>Campaign integration with Adobe Experience Manager has been improved: you can now import multilingual content more easily from Adobe Experience Manager. <p>
+<p>Adobe Campaign Standard now automatically detects language variants from Adobe Experience Manager content and allows for bulk variant import and creation, significantly simplifying the number of steps that a practitioner needs to go through to create a multilingual campaign based on Adobe Experience Manager content.</p>
 </p>
 </td>
 </tr>